Restricting loop expansions in gauge theories coupled to matter: Gravity

 \section{Gravity}

 At one-loop order, the EH action is renormalizable as divergences vanish when the metric $g_{\mu\nu}$ satisfies the classical equations of motion \cite{1}.
-However, at higher loop order \cite{7}, or if the metric couples to matter fields \cite{1,8,9}, then renormalizability is lost.
-This has made it interesting to examine the consequences of using a LM field to limit radiative corrections to the EH action to one-loop order \cite{21}.
+However, at higher loop order \cite{7}, or if the metric couples to matter fields \cite{1,8,9}, then renormalizability is lost as divergences no longer disappear when equations of motion are satisfied.
+This has made it interesting to examine the consequences of using a LM field to limit radiative corrections to the EH action to one-loop order \cite{21,21a}.
 In this section we will further consider use of a LM field in conjunction with the EH action supplemented by matter fields which couple to the metric.
+Our matter field will be a self-interacting scalar field.

 The first-order form of the EH action is useful, as in this form, the EH action has only a three-point vertex \cite{22}.
 Here however we will use the second order form of the EH action, treating the metric $g_{\mu\nu}$ as a gauge field.
 This action is